avierath/aiforhistory/pages/uses.md

 # Uses

-The question of AI usage is ubiquitous in the current aacademic atmosphere.
+The question of AI usage is ubiquitous in the current academic atmosphere.